Weight Loss Surgery in Mexico: Risk Without Reward?

 Sometimes a deal is worth it, but when it comes to your personal health, saving money doesn’t come before your well-being.

-Here are some of the risks you’ll face if you choose to have weight-loss surgery in Mexico:
+Here are some of the risks you’ll face if you choose to have weight-loss surgery in Mexico

-2. You won’t receive the post-operative care necessary to achieve optimum results.
+You won’t receive the post-operative care necessary to achieve optimum results.
 Weight-loss surgery is one step in a long process for the patient.
-A huge part of the success in these surgeries depends on the post-op teamwork between doctor and patient.
+Moreover, a huge part of the success in these surgeries depends on the post-op teamwork between doctor and patient.
 If you lack this communication, you’re much less likely to achieve the weight loss goals you’ve set.
 You could see all the money you spent on travel to Mexico, surgery and hotels completely wasted if you don’t get lasting results.

-3. The risk of complications is greatest within the first few weeks of your surgery.
+The risk of complications is greatest within the first few weeks of your surgery.
 If you undergo surgery in Mexico and subsequently experience serious complications back in the U.S., you won’t be seeing the same doctor who performed your surgery.
 To make matters worse, insurance won’t necessarily cover these complications.
 You’ll end up with astronomical medical bills, spending more money than if you’d have undergone the surgery in the U.S. to begin with.

 While saving money on a surgical procedure is incredibly enticing, the risks outweigh the benefits.